groupultra/sdk-public/docs/source/moobius_network_http_api_wrapper.rst

 Runs a GET or POST request returning the result as a JSON with optional logging and error raising.

    Parameters:
-  url (str): The https://... url. the_request (dict): The "json" kwarg is set to this.
+     url (str): The https://... url.
+     the_request (dict): The "json" kwarg is set to this.
 Can be None in which no "json" will be set.
      is_post: True for post, False for get. requests_kwargs=None: Dict of extra arguments to send to requests/aiohttp.
 None is equivalent to {}
      good_message=None: The string-valued message to logger.debug.
-None means do not log. bad_message="...": The string-valued to prepend to logger.error if the response isnt code 10000. raise_errors=True: Raise a BadResponseException if the request returns an error.
+None means do not log. bad_message="...": The string-valued message to prepend to logger.error if the response isnt code 10000. raise_errors=True: Raise a BadResponseException if the request returns an error.

    Returns:
      The https response as a dict, using requests/aiohttp.post(...).json() to parse it.

    Raises:
      BadResponseException if raise_errors=True and the response is an error response.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.checked_get:
 HTTPAPIWrapper.checked_get
 -----------------------------------
 HTTPAPIWrapper.checked_get(self, url, the_request, requests_kwargs, good_message, bad_message, raise_errors)

-Calls self._checked_get_or_post with is_post=False
+Calls self._checked_get_or_post with is_post=False.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.checked_post:
 HTTPAPIWrapper.checked_post
 -----------------------------------
 HTTPAPIWrapper.checked_post(self, url, the_request, requests_kwargs, good_message, bad_message, raise_errors)

-Calls self._checked_get_or_post with is_post=True
+Calls self._checked_get_or_post with is_post=True.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.headers:
 HTTPAPIWrapper.headers